alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 This `protocol` is used for `urn:x-nmos:transport:rtp`, `urn:x-nmos:transport:rtp.mcast`, `urn:x-nmos:transport:rtp.ucast` and `urn:x-matrox:transport:rtp.tcp`.

+This `protocol` MAY also be used for `urn:x-matrox:transport:srt.rtp`.
+In this scenario the privacy encryption is performed on the RTP stream prior to transmission with the SRT protocol.
+The SRT encryption is not used or enabled.
+This scenario allows to use this `protocol` adaptation with the reliable UDP transport protocol SRT.

 See the [TR-10-13][] specification for the details.

 ## USB-IP transport adaptation